 Travel photography is a passion at Exodus.
 On most Exodus holidays there are fantastic opportunities to get behind the lens of your camera and take those dream shots.
 Our style of travel means that you’re up early, enjoying the best light of the day as the sun rises and sets.

 Our Polar photographic expeditions with award-winning photographer Paul Goldstein are renowned for their popularity.
 Paul has a winning formula to get you in the right place at the right time, ensuring every photographic expedition follows a loose itinerary so that wildlife sightings can dictate the adventure and pace.
-In 2022 Paul will lead a Falklands and South Georgia Photographic Expedition in partnership with Mark Carwardine.
+In 2023 Paul will lead a Falklands, South Georgia & Antarctica Photographic Expedition on board the Magellan Explorer.

 In addition to offering specialist Polar photographic trips, we have award-winning photographers in the office to provide advice pre-trip and also run a number of dedicated wildlife photography holidays elsewhere.
 Read more about our Polar photographic tours below.

 ‘Photo expeditions in polar waters with Paul Goldstein are not for the faint-hearted.
 His marathon running keeps him at a preposterous level of fitness and he employs this to good effect for all of us on board ensuring no opportunities are wasted.
 He is a great host, hysterical raconteur and wow does he know how to teach how to take a good picture.
 Brutal …. perhaps, but my wife and I will not travel with anyone else.’
 D.T Dundee